How Does an Epidural Work?

-It’s an injection that goes into your “epidural space,” which is right outside of the membrane that protects your spinal cord.
+It’s a catheter that is inserted into your “epidural space,” using a needle, which is right outside of the membrane that protects your spinal cord.
 Doctors use epidural injections to relieve pain during and after surgery, as well as managing chronic pain.

 This procedure isn’t right for every case.
 But if it’s an option, it requires a lower dose of medicine and as a result has fewer side effects.
 Epidurals may even give you longer-lasting pain relief while helping you stay more alert and mobile.

 This is one of the most common uses of an epidural.
 It’s a type of anesthesia that doctors may give you during surgery to numb your spinal nerves and prevent pain signals from traveling to your brain.
 It usually begins to work in only 10 to 20 minutes.

 You’d get a nerve block through a small, flexible tube called a catheter that goes near your spine at the small of your back and delivers the medicine nonstop, so you feel no pain during your surgery.